 The ‘slow-growing’ types take years to develop into a sizeable tumour that may cause symptoms.
-Hence it is important for regular endoscopic screening for cancers such as stomach and colorectal cancer, to pick up any pre-cancerous masses.
+Hence it is important for patients to undergo regular endoscopic screening for cancers such as stomach and colorectal cancer enabling any pre-cancerous masses to be detected early.

 What are the Symptoms of Gastrointestinal Cancer?

-General symptoms of cancer include fatigue, unintentional loss of weight and loss of appetite.
-Each of the GI cancers has its own unique symptoms, which we will briefly cover below.
+General symptoms of gastrointestinal cancer include fatigue, unintentional loss of weight and loss of appetite.
+Each type of gastrointestinal cancer has its own unique symptoms, which we will briefly cover below:

 - Dysphagia (difficulty swallowing) - solid food, then liquids later on